|OFICIAL||Social and Professional Aspects|

 Students can improve their marks in the next year.

-Office hours: monday- 4.30pm to 6.00pm.
-Office: I-327 Note: Please send an email scheduling a meeting; or to schedule a meeting in another day and hour.
+Office hours: tuesday- 11.30 am to 12.30 am.
+Office: I-327 Note: Please send an email scheduling a meeting; or to schedule a meeting in another day or time.